hfoffani/webprofiler/README.md

 Because of the complexity of the base image `consol/ubuntu-xfce-vnc` I am using it displays a lot of messages at startup.
 I will rebuild it using thinner layers of dependencies.

+Of course you want to use your own test suite.
+For this I recommend to place the command file in a docker virtual drive.
+For instance:

+    mkdir /tmp/data
+    cp MY-TEST.tst /tmp/data
+    docker run -v /tmp/data:/data herchu/webprofiler /headless/webprofiler/webprofiler.sh /data/MY-TEST.tst

 ### Command language

 Example:

     GO https://www.w3.org/
     FINDTEXT Web Security